zruncho3d/DuelingZero/README.md

 ### Learn more!

+If you've read this far, great, but you haven't gotten to the good stuff.

-If you read this far, there's 10x the info beyond this README file, in the repo.
+There's 10x the info beyond this README file, in the repo, split into multiple pages.

 Take a look around, or up at the Table of Contents above.